 Mr. Simailak: Thank you, Mr. Speaker.
-Thank you, minister, for the response, a clear and frank answer.
+Thank you, minister, for the response and a clear and frank answer.

-Mr. Speaker, I want to take this opportunity to pay tribute to the Kivalliq members of the Beverly and Qamanirjuaq Caribou Management Board.
+Mr. Speaker, I would like to take this opportunity to pay tribute to the Kivalliq members of the Beverly and Qamanirjuaq Caribou Management Board.

-Can the Minister indicate what discussions he and his department are currently having with the Board concerning the Species at Risk listing?
+Can the minister indicate what discussions he and his department are currently having with the board concerning the Species at Risk listing?
+Thank you, Mr. Speaker.